barisegesevgili/smart-urban-vitality-dashboard/README.md

 Welcome to the Smart Urban Vitality Dashboard! 👋 This is your go-to solution for monitoring urban environmental conditions in real-time.
 Built with Flask and Chart.js, our dashboard brings environmental sensor data to life with beautiful visualizations and intuitive controls.

+## ATTENTION!
+As we have a free subscription of the Render application, the server goes down after a while, it does not receive any requests.
+So expect to wait some time till the server comes up again, after you make your first request.

 ## What's Inside? 🎯

 Our dashboard helps you keep an eye on: